mulcmu/T1-pyro/README.md

 * Connect the custom power cable from lower adapter board to GPIO

 * Initial test, at this point pi and screen should boot when printer turned on.
 Klipperscreen should load and show *MCU Protocol Error*.
-The MCU firmware needs to be updated (or Klipper downgraded) to be be compatible
+The MCU firmware needs to be updated (or potentially Klipper downgraded) to be be compatible.

 > [!WARNING]
 >